 This is a spin-off of last week’s post.
 The basic premise is that when we are in our private spaces, that’s where there is an opportunity to read, draw, write or even sleep.

 Make sure that there are adequate alternative activities available.
-Of course, this won’t apply to virtual school.
+Of course, this won’t apply to virtual schools.
 When there is school, perhaps n tech time is 3 pm to 6 pm?

 Prioritize school and work time on screens over playtime.
 Work and school screens may be unavoidable, playtime is optional.

 Have consistent screen rules and explain the why of them.
 Educate your kids on the virtues and problems of screens.
 Introduce them to alternatives and explain why real-life beats screen life every time.

 Different families have different ways of managing time limits.
 One family, I work with hands their child a screen and tells them they can use it until it dies (no cord).
-This has lead to a lot of creativity on the kid’s part, discovering which programs suck the battery dry fastest and has led to less movie streaming and more games for example.
+This has to lead to a lot of creativity on the kid’s part, discovering which programs suck the battery dry fastest and has led to less movie streaming and more games for example.
 Other families have strict hours of the day and/or time limits on screen use backed up by apps.
 What’s important is consistency.
 Time limits vary depending on child development and age of course.

 You may want to ease in these rules, one eerie couple of weeks.
 Get your kids used to the first reduction than the next, then the next.
 Ease them out of the screen time habit.
 They will complain no matter what and you won’t regret it no matter what.